JosephM101/hass-os-installer-iso/README.md

 ## Building on a Debian-based system

 This repository uses the [`just`](https://github.com/casey/just) command runner, which will need to be installed on your host system. `just` is a command runner like `make`, however is much simpler and was much more attractive for my use cases.

 > I would recommend against installing the `just` package from Debian's repositories.
-At the time of writing, it is several versions behind.
+At the time of writing, it is several versions behind, and missing features that we need.

+#### Dependency: `just`
-To install `just` on your system, you can run the following commands (`bash` is assumed):
+To install `just` on your system, run the following commands (`bash` is assumed):

     # create ~/bin
     mkdir -p ~/bin